treejamie/helloworld/README.md

 ## Aims

-1. Demonstrate basic competance over a range of languages and ecosystems.
+1. Demonstrate basic competence over a range of languages and ecosystems.
 2. Demonstrate awareness of how to operate as a human involved in the authoring of code.